To save content items to your account,

 Results:

-The participants (n=20) generated 257 photographs representing various factors perceived to be associated with rising obesity in Lebanon: changes in the food and eating landscape, sedentary behaviours, food environments, eating out, and food marketing on social media platforms.
-Several themes specific to Lebanon were also identified, including the perceptions towards obesity, the central role of women in Lebanese food preparation and the family, and the sociocultural importance of food and social gatherings.
+The participants (n 20) generated 257 photographs representing both positive and negative influences related to food choice and physical activity, and the various factors perceived to be associated with rising obesity in Lebanon: changes in the food and eating landscape, sedentary behaviours, food environments, eating out and food marketing on social media platforms.
+Several themes specific to Lebanon were also identified, including the perceptions towards obesity, the central role of women in Lebanese food preparation and the family and the sociocultural importance of food and social gatherings.

 This study highlights how influences across the five levels of the socio-ecological model shaped the participants’ food choices and physical activity levels.
 Collaborative initiatives and public policies are necessary to address the identified barriers and curb the increasing prevalence of obesity in Lebanon.